MEET OUR STAFF

 Sexual Assault Counseling and Education (SACE) Unit

-Nicole Ramspacher, M.Ed, LPC, Assistant Coordinator
+Nicole Ramspacher, M.Ed, LPC, Coordinator

-Nicole (she/her) is a Licensed Professional Counselor (LPC) and the Assistant Coordinator for the Sexual Assault Counseling and Education (SACE) Unit at Tuttleman Counseling Services.
+Nicole (she/her) is a Licensed Professional Counselor (LPC) and the Coordinator for the Sexual Assault Counseling and Education (SACE) Unit at Tuttleman Counseling Services.
 In this role, she provides specific case management and counseling services to survivors of sexual assault and to those experiencing domestic/dating violence, sexual harassment, and stalking.
 Nicole is a proud Temple Owl and earned both her undergraduate degree in Psychology and her master's degree in Counseling Psychology from Temple University.
 Nicole has worked in nonprofit victim service organizations for over 7 years and has a passion and commitment to working with students who have experienced interpersonal violence and trauma.
 Nicole takes a collaborative and strengths-based approach to her work with clients and views therapy as a safe space intended for healing, support and transformation.

 Part-time Staff